zoeseeger/qcp-python-app/README.md

 ### Mass rename

- - Swap any part of a name with another string\n
+ - Swap any part of a name with another string
- - Can specify extention of those to change\n
+ - Can specify extention of those to change

 ##### Example output 5: